akamai/edgegrid-curl/README.md

 ## SUMMARY

-egcurl is a simple wrapper around cURL to help with calling Akamai {OPEN} APIs.
+egcurl is a simple wrapper around cURL to help with calling Akamai OPEN APIs.
 The script examines a subset of curl command arguments in order to produce a request signature, then uses curl to make the API call with all the original arguments plus the computed request signature.

 egcurl requires Python 2.x where x >= 7 on a \*nix platform.
 It depends on curl to make API calls.